On boundedness of singularities and minimal log discrepancies of Koll\'ar components: Introduction

 \begin{conj}[\cite{HLQ-ACC}*{Conjectures 1.6 and 8.9}] Let $n\in\bN^*$ and let $\varepsilon,\eta>0$.
 Then there exists some $\delta>0$ depending only on $n,\varepsilon,\eta$ such that: if $x\in (X,\Delta=\sum_{i=1}^m a_i \Delta_i)$ is an $n$-dimensional klt singularity such that \begin{enumerate} \item $a_i\ge \eta$ for all $i$, \item each $\Delta_i$ is an effective Weil divisor, and \item $\hvol(x,X,\Delta)\ge \varepsilon$, \end{enumerate} then $x\in (X,\Delta)$ admits a $\delta$-plt blowup.
 Moreover, the set of such singularities are log bounded up to special degeneration. \end{conj}

 The special boundedness part of the above conjecture is also supported by the Stable Degeneration Conjecture \cites{Li-normalized-volume,LX18} from the local K-stability theory of klt singularities.
 It predicts that every klt singularity admits a volume preserving special degeneration to a K-semistable log Fano cone singularity, and differential geometric considerations (see \cite{SS-two-quadric}) suggest that the set of K-semistable log Fano cone singularities may be bounded when the local volume is bounded from below.
-The recent proof \cite{LXZ-HRFG} of the Higher Rank Finite Generation Conjecture further suggests that Conjecture \ref{conj:vol>epsilon implies bounded} will be a crucial ingredient towards the proof of the Stable Degeneration Conjecture.
-Despite these heuristic, Conjecture \ref{conj:vol>epsilon implies bounded} is only known in dimension two, in some special cases in dimension three, and when $x\in X$ is already analytically bounded \cite{HLQ-ACC}*{Theorems 1.7 and 1.8}.
+The recent proof \cite{LXZ-HRFG} of the Higher Rank Finite Generation Conjecture further suggests that Conjecture \ref{conj:vol>epsilon implies bounded} will be a crucial ingredient toward the proof of the Stable Degeneration Conjecture\footnote{Postscript note: the local version of the Higher Rank Finite Generation Conjecture is later settled in \cite{XZ-SDC}.
+Combined with earlier works \cites{Blu18,LX18,LwX-polystable-degeneration,Xu-quasi-monomial,XZ-uniqueness}, the proof of the Stable Degeneration Conjecture is now complete.}.
+Despite these heuristics, Conjecture \ref{conj:vol>epsilon implies bounded} is only known in dimension two, in some special cases in dimension three, and when $x\in X$ is already analytically bounded \cite{HLQ-ACC}*{Theorems 1.7 and 1.8}.

 The first result of this paper is the solution of Conjecture \ref{conj:vol>epsilon implies bounded} in dimension three.

 \begin{thm}[=Corollary \ref{cor:special bdd dim=3}] Conjecture \ref{conj:vol>epsilon implies bounded} holds in dimension three. \end{thm}